aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 This code uses my own ESP32 C++ class libraries to expedite the development of code for ESP32 microcontrollers.
 The repository is located [here](https://github.com/aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries#readme) for anyone to use.

 ## OEM Android App
-The OEM Android app for the Smart Concrete Device can be found in the repository below: https://github.com/aeonSolutions/AeonLabs-Construction-SmartConcreteApp
+The OEM Android app for the Smart Concrete Device can be found in the repository below: <br>
+https://github.com/aeonSolutions/AeonLabs-Construction-SmartConcreteApp

 <br>